Unmanic/unmanic-plugins/source/encoder_video_h264_libx264/description.md

 Similarly, for constant quality encoding, you will simply save bitrate by choosing a slower preset.

+#### <span style="color:blue">Max input stream packet buffer</span>
+When transcoding audio and/or video streams, ffmpeg will not begin writing into the output until it has one packet for each such stream.
+While waiting for that to happen, packets for other streams are buffered.
+This option sets the size of this buffer, in packets, for the matching output stream.

+FFmpeg docs refer to this value as '-max_muxing_queue_size'

-#### <span style="color:blue">Overwrite all options with custom input:</span>
+#### <span style="color:blue">Overwrite all options with custom input</span>
 This free text input allows you to write any FFmpeg params that you want.
 This is for more advanced use cases where you need finer control over the file transcode.

 ###### Note:
 These params are added in three different places:
-1. After the default main options.
+1. **MAIN OPTIONS** - After the default generic options.
    ([Main Options Docs](https://ffmpeg.org/ffmpeg.html#Main-options))
-1. After the input file has been specified.
+1. **ADVANCED OPTIONS** - After the input file has been specified.
    ([Advanced Options Docs](https://ffmpeg.org/ffmpeg.html#Advanced-options))
-1. After the video is mapped and the encoder is selected.
+1. **VIDEO OPTIONS** - After the video is mapped and the encoder is selected.
    ([Video Options Docs](https://ffmpeg.org/ffmpeg.html#Video-Options))
    ([Advanced Video Options Docs](https://ffmpeg.org/ffmpeg.html#Advanced-Video-options))